apparebit/penal-colony/README.md

 Finally, this paper concludes by pointing towards harm reduction as a mindset for, possibly maybe, making life in this digital penal colony at least somewhat bearable—because, I fear, we are stuck in it.

+## Findings

+Highlights of the paper’s findings include:

+  * Content moderation by all surveyed social media is punitive and excessively so.
+Social media are on the best way to creating a new underclass of people without a voice on these platforms.
+  * Content moderation by all surveyed social media runs against the public interest.
+Particularly prohibitions against misinformation are extremely chilling given pervasive failures by medical experts during the pandemic.
+  * Transparency reports by all surveyed social media besides Reddit and YouTube suffer from significant data quality issues.
+  * Transparency disclosures by Meta are so ridden by data quality issues to be wholly untrustworthy and meaningless.
+Unfortunately, that is the case for Meta’s data disclosures to researchers and customers as well.
+  * As demonstrated on OpenAI’s DALL•E 2, algorithmic censors based on large language models are vulnerable to a new kind of attack strategy that is hard if not impossible to mitigate.
+  * As demonstrated on ChatGPT, large language models can significantly simplify and shorten the experiments necessary for that attack, raising significant doubts about the efficacy of AI-based content moderation.
+  * OpenAI’s DALL•E 2 produces deeply racist images without being prompted to do so, most likely due to a naive diversity mitigation.

+The paper explores regulatory responses to this sorry state of content moderation and transparency reporting but rejects them as too punitive.
+Instead it points towards more subversive, harm-reducing approaches to dismantling the stochastic penal colony.
+It also proposes a new intellectual property regime for AI that remixes existing, proven copyright and patent provisions to ensure that all of society benefits from this amazing new technology.

 ## Source Code and Supplements